The art of (trade) war: Impact, market fallout, and how Trump won’t fight Canada on second front

 - Rout picks up steam in Asia, Europe

-- Canadian dollar steady, below 77.5 cents
+- Canadian dollar perks up above 77.5 cents

 Donald Trump is going to war against China, and seemingly the markets, as well.